Use Borax in the Kitchen

 - You can find Borax in the laundry detergent aisle of your local grocery or department store.

 - I usually have a couple boxes throughout the house for easy access.

 - Borax is all natural with absolutely no additives, chemicals or scent.

-- Borax is not just for cleaning you can Make Slime with Borax, Make Bouncy Balls Using Borax, Make Silly Putty and Make Decorative Crystals to Fill a Vase with Borax to put in a decorative vase and display those preserved flowers your dried with Borax.
+- Borax is not just for cleaning you can Make Slime with Borax, Make Bouncy Ball Paint Art, Make A Giant Bouncy Ball Using Silly Putty and Make Decorative Crystals to Fill a Vase with Borax to put in a decorative vase and display those preserved flowers your dried with Borax.